Energy Innovation Fund

 The Government highly values partnerships and the expertise within the Canberra community that can help solve key policy challenges.
 The Fund invites the business and research community to be part of the solution to accelerate the energy transformation in the ACT.

-The Policy Challenge Grant themes for 2025 are outlined below.
-Proposals could include, but are not limited to:
+The Policy Challenge Grant proposals could include, but are not limited to:

 • innovative policy options;